athackst/athackst.github.io/_articles/aws-deepracer-2-software.md

 Args: artifactPath taskType preProcessType
 ```

-And also, like topics you can query the message format for a service using `rossrv show`
+And like topics, you can query the message format for a service using `rossrv show`.

 ```bash
 deepracer@amss-hd4i:/opt/aws/deepracer$ rossrv show inference_pkg/LoadModelSrv